Here are three ways to extract text from a PDF File in Python:

 Here are the three different PDFs we will use for this practical example:

-- simple.pdf (Contains simple textual paragraph)
+- simple.pdf (Contains a simple textual paragraph)

 - tabular.pdf (Contains text in the tabular format)